Self-care approaches compared: Find what works for you

 3. The intensity dimension separates active approaches (exercise, projects, engagement) from passive approaches (rest, meditation, stillness).

 Your current situation sits somewhere within this matrix.
 Someone managing a demanding job with family obligations might need high preventive physical self-care and spiritual self-care to maintain direction.
 Someone recovering from burnout needs intensive reactive emotional self-care plus professional support.
-The framework prevents the common mistake of treating all self-care equally when your real needs are actually quite specific.
+The Self-Care Matching Matrix prevents the common mistake of treating all self-care equally when your real needs are actually quite specific.

 Physical self-care: Your body’s capacity for everything else